 11. Two Tone Cabinets with the Backsplash Acting Like a Third Tone

-This spectacular and luxurious looking custom cabinetry uses bold design to completely transform the space.
-Earlier, we showed a backsplash that was an extension of the wall cabinets.
-Here we have a plum backsplash between the granite wall cabinets above and the magnified wood print base cabinets below.
-This creates a three-tone appearance combined with the backsplash, expanding the different ways you can decorate your kitchen.
+We have a plum backsplash between the granite wall cabinets above and the magnified wood print base cabinets below.
+This creates a three-tone appearance combined with the backsplash, expanding how you can decorate your kitchen.

-12. Two Tone Arch
+12. Two-Tone Arch

-Displayed at KBIS 2019 (Kitchen and Bath Industry Show), this display created an arch from light and dark cabinets.
-Innocraft Cabinetry created an outside border that matched the central base cabinets, leaving the light-colored cabinets to make the arch.
 To add to the shape, there are three lift-up cabinets with frosted glass that read nearly invisible from a distance.
 This is a case where the design was thought out way in advance to create an intended effect.

 backend